sudoswap/chomp/README.md

 ```

 ## game flow
-turn-based pvp game
+- turn-based pvp game
-borrows a lot from pokemon battle system
+- borrows a lot from pokemon battle system
-2 players (can have extensions for more, but probably needs engine overhaul)
+- 2 players (can have extensions for more, but probably needs engine overhaul)
-game ends when one player has no more monsters with health
+- game ends when one player has no more monsters with health
-players select moves simultaneously, then resolve in priority order
+- players select moves simultaneously, then resolve in priority order

-instead of pp, use stamina/energy system to balance out stronger move selection
+instead of pp, use stamina/energy system to balance out stronger move selection.

+(basically each monster has some max energy (probably standardize it to like 5), and moves consume energy (1/2/3), and monsters regen 1 energy per turn)

+(similar to AP from [cassette beasts](https://www.cassettebeasts.com/) sorta)

 ## making a monster
 - stats (health/attack/speed/defense/etc)